-While it could be argued that mothers have a leg up when it comes to fighting for and winning primary conservatorship of their children, it can also be argued that it has less to do with their being a mother or woman and more to do with their choices and circumstances.
+While it could be argued that mothers have a leg up when fighting for and winning primary conservatorship of their children, it can also be argued that it has less to do with their being a mother or woman and more to do with their choices and circumstances.

-For a father to win primary conservatorship of his child, he must be able to establish to a court that he has played a tremendously important role in his child’s life on a daily basis.
-Telling a judge that you see your child when you can because you’re so busy with work is not an excuse that will win the day for you.
-Today, let’s get into some real-world tips for you as a father to consider prior to and during your child custody case or divorce.
+For a father to win primary conservatorship of his child, he must be able to establish to a court that he has played a tremendously important role in his child's life daily.
+Telling a judge that you see your child when you can because you're so busy with work is not an excuse to win the day for you.
+Today, let's get into some real-world tips for you as a father to consider before and during your child custody case or Divorce.

-Emphasizing those important points of being a “dad”
+Emphasizing those critical points of being a "dad."

-Every man out there reading this blog post has their own ideas of what it means to be a dad- yourself included.
-I’m not trying to disregard your thoughts or opinions on the matter and I am certainly not trying to push my own beliefs on you.
+Every man out there reading this blog post has their ideas of what it means to be a dad- yourself included.
+I'm not trying to disregard your thoughts or opinions on the matter, and I am certainly not trying to push my own beliefs on you.